-I have submitted resignation via email 2 weeks back and notice period is 1 month.
-I had a discussion with management and they are not accepting my resignation.
+I submitted my resignation via email two weeks ago, and the notice period is one month.
+After a discussion with management, they are not accepting my resignation.
+It's a start-up company that doesn't have proper processes, and the pressure is high, which is why I am looking for better opportunities.

 Thanks in advance.